Click Here

 This term—sprezzatura—has come to be defined as a "studied carelessness" in the modern English language.

-Pablo Picasso alluded to his earned effortlessness when he politely told a woman in the market that, "It took me thirty years to draw that masterpiece in thirty seconds."
+Picasso smiled, "On the contrary, it took me thirty years to draw that masterpiece in thirty seconds."

-The Hierarchy of Competence, first proposed by Matthew Broadwell in 1969, says that we all progress through a fixed series of stages when moving from total novice to total expert at a given craft.
+The Hierarchy of Competence, a model which traces its origins to a 1960 management science textbook, says that we all progress through a fixed series of stages when moving from total novice to total expert at a given craft.

 The stages are as follows: